 Sample Syllabus #1 Based on Churchill: Days

 1. Complex numbers, polar form 3

 2. Analyticity, Cauchy-Riemann equations 3

 3. Elementary functions 4

-TEST
+4 Manufact 1 1 TEST

 4. Mapping by elementary functions 3

-5. Cauchy integral theorem and consequences 5
+5. Cauchy integral theorem and consequence -

-TEST
+(P : TEST

-6. Power series .
-3
+6. Power series 3

 7. Residues, definite integrals 6

 Sample Syllabus #2 Based on Kreyszig: (2 tests and a final exam)

 1. Complex analytic functions 9

 2. Complex integrals 5

 3. Power Series, Taylor and Laurent Series 4

 4. Integration by residues 6

-5. Conformal Mapping (omit 16.5)
+5. Conformal Mapping (omit 16.5) 4

-6. Complex functions and potential theory: only if you have some time left over and the students are well-versed with the above material.
+6. Complex functions and potential theory students are well-versed with the above mater y: only if you have some time left over and the rial.

-Course Coordinator: Frank Carroll Summer 1994 Mathematics H520 Au H521 Wi H522 Sp Linear Algebra Differential Equations Complex Analysis
+Course Coordinator: George Majda 1995-96 MathematicsH520 Au

+H521 Wi

+H522 Sp5 cr. each

+Complex AnalysisLinear Algebra

+Differential Equations

+Complex Analysis

-- H520 H263 with a grade of C or better or H 264 with a grade of C or better, or written permission of Honors Committee chairperson.
-Not open to students with credit for H290. - H521 H520 with a grade of C or better or written permission of Honors Committee chairperson.
-Not open to students with credit for H291 - H522 H521 with a grade of C or better or written permission of Honors Committee chairperson.
+H520 H263 with a grade of C or better or H 264 with a grade of C or better, or written permission of Honors Committee chairperson.
+Not open to students with credit for H290.

+H521 H520 with a grade of C or better or written permission of Honors Committee chairperson.
+Not open to students with credit for H291

+H522 H521 with a grade of C or better or written permission of Honors Committee chairperson.
 Not open to students with credit for H292